-I’ve also told Rhiannon which notebooks to destroy in the event of my demise, just in case.
+I’ve also told my sister which notebooks to destroy in the event of my demise, just in case.
 Mwahahaha.

 Aside from my squirrel brain, I’m doing well.
 Still off work but I’ve ditched the painkillers.
 They were giving me violent dreams and an even more violent stomach.
 I ventured out for a walk on Friday, my arm stretched out like a Hitler salute, and ended up vomiting on the banks of the River Ness in front of a bunch of tourists.
 I managed to spare the daffodils!

 Back to work.
 I’ve got a stack of pillows on my desk to rest my arm on while I shout at the computer, trying to make the voice dictation software understand me.

 I need to let this thought out so I can let it go.
 Why wasn’t I more pushy with the doctors when they kept saying it was nothing?
 I knew it wasn’t right.
 And I should have known when Gareth kept pestering me.
 It took him years to tell me that he didn’t like the bread I was buying, or that my wardrobe was looking funereal.
 If he’s actually offered an unsolicited opinion, I should know that it’s serious.
 Maybe he’s like that dog that sniffed out breast cancer!